 Many Christians over the centuries have felt that in order for the Great Commission to be completed successfully it is important that the Bible should be available to ‘all nations’ in their own languages.
-This has meant that from the earliest times the Bible has been translated into other languages.
+This has meant that the Bible has been translated into many languages.

 A Greek version of the Old Testament called the Septuagint was popular among Greek-speaking Jews at the time of Jesus and was used by the first Christians.
 Although Jesus and his disciples spoke Aramaic, the New Testament was written in Greek as this was the main language of many of the early Christians.